Prag8855/aab/content/guides/kontist-review.md

 ### Other business banks

 - **[N26 Business](/out/n26-business)**
-    Exactly like N26 personal accounts, but for businesses.
+    Exactly like N26 personal accounts, but for your business.
 I am with N26 since 2016, and [I like it](/guides/an-honest-review-of-n26).
+Since 2025, I also use it for my business.
 There is no automatic accounting, but you can put money aside in "spaces".
 - **[Holvi](/out/holvi)**
     Very similar to Kontist.
 They have better invoicing and better reports.
 Your tax advisor can access your account and export transactions.
 - **[Qonto](/out/qonto)**